-- View the IP address for the network. - View the current version of the software on the beltpack. - Reset the beltpack to default (factory mode) settings.
+- View the current version of the software on the beltpack. - Reset the beltpack to default (factory mode) settings.

-The beltpacks receive updated (default) channel label information.
+The beltpacks receive updated (default) Channel label information.
 Other local beltpack settings will not be reset if the Main Station is reset to default settings.